Force over Distance: Chapter 22

 Again, he failed.

 “Right.
 You’re right.
 Okay.
 But.
-Consider that, if there’s someone here who needs to focus?
+If there’s someone here who needs to focus?
 It’s not me.”
 Eli paused.
 “Rush.
 Rush, come on, man.”
 The sharp crack of a strong snap broke the quiet, echoing off close metal walls.

 A softer sound came, skin on cloth, and Nick Rush fired off a sentence in Ancient.

-The wave of relief that washed over him was so intense he felt vaguely sick.
+The wave of relief that washed over Young was so intense he felt sick.

 They’d made it.
 All of them.
 Thank god.